raquo/Laminar/website/docs/documentation.md

 Add Laminar to `libraryDependencies` of your Scala.js project in `build.sbt`:

-    "com.raquo" %%% "laminar" % "0.11.0"  // Requires Scala.js >= 1.1.0
+    "com.raquo" %%% "laminar" % "0.13.0"  // Requires Scala.js >= 1.5.0

 Laminar depends on Airstream.
 Every Laminar version includes the latest version of Airstream that was available at the time it was published.
-Look at the table above, if you are using the latest published version of Laminar, you can always use the latest published version of Airstream, even if your version of Laminar came with a slightly older version of Airstream.
-To do this, add Airstream to your `build.sbt` as well:
+If you ever have a reason to use a slightly newer version of Airstream without upgrading Laminar, add this to your `build.sbt` as well:

     "com.raquo" %%% "airstream" % "<version>"